-The AA Research Foundation will help foster better communication and cooperation between the research community and also provide a channel for promoting and publicising results.
-It will help the AA stay informed of the latest thinking on road safety and we will use this knowledge to help educate our members and influence policy makers.
+The AA Research Foundation is fostering better communication and cooperation between the research community and also providing a channel for promoting and publicising results.
+It helps the AA stay informed of the latest thinking on road safety and we will use this knowledge to help educate our members and influence policy makers.

 Challenging the politicians

-The AA sent a clear message to all the country’s political parties about how they can make our roads safer ahead of New Zealand's general election in Novembe 2011.
+The AA sent a clear message to all the country’s political parties about how they can make our roads safer ahead of New Zealand's general elections in 2011 and 2014.

-The AA Election Calls listed 10 changes we want the next government to make to improve road safety and explained what benefits they will bring and why.
-This was sent to every member of parliament and all the government agencies involved in road safety as well as to the country’s media.
+Ahead of both elections we created AA Election Calls setting out changes we wanted the next Government to make to improve road safety.
+These were sent to every member of parliament and all the government agencies involved in road safety as well as to the country’s media.
 Our District Councils also distributed it to the election candidates in their area and all the local bodies and organisations they work with.